Code-Institute-Submissions/The-Whom/readme.md

 # The Whom

 ### Project description
-This website was created to showcase the music of The Whom, an original 1960's rock band, that has performed domestically and internationally for over 50 years.
+This website was created to showcase the music and talents of The Whom, an original 1960's rock band, that has performed domestically and internationally for over 50 years.
+This is a proof of concept, and is front-end only, therefore certain external links do not currently function (these are detailed below).

 This websites provides fans with the ability to:

    * listen to The Whom's albums (past albums and any future releases), they will also be able to buy the tracks/albums via the provided links.

-   * Watch vidoes of concerts, private venues and music videos
+   * Watch videos of concerts, private venues and music videos

    * See photos of past events, concerts and even exclusive looks behind stage